NoopurJoshiGA/wdi-project-two/readme.md

 ## Future Features
 - Add a search bar feature to search for other users on the app
 - Add functionality so users can follow and unfollow each other
-- Incorporate FileStack to allow users to upload images from their phone/laptop
-- Fix the Burger Navbar
+- Fix bugs, when the page loads, the burger navigation is active.
+It should only be active when the user clicks on the burger.
-- Complete the styling to make it fully mobile, tablet and desktop responsive
+- Optimise the app so that it's fully mobile, tablet and desktop responsive